woodbridge/powerbi-docs/powerbi-docs/desktop-connect-azure-consumption-insights.md

 * Do *not* use *numberOfMonth* together with *startBillingDataWindow* or *endBillingDataWindow*

 ## Migrating from the Azure Enterprise Connector
-Some customers created visuals using the *Azure Enterprise Connector (Beta)*, which will eventually be discontinued, and is being replaced by the **Azure Consumption Insights** connector.
+Some customers created visuals using the *Azure Enterprise Connector (Beta)*, which has been deprecated.
 The **Azure Consumption Insights** connector has features and enhancements that include the following:

 * Additional data sources available for *Balance Summary* and *Marketplace Purchases*
 * New and advanced parameters, such as *startBillingDataWindow* and *endBillingDataWindow*